nashville-software-school/client-side-mastery/book-2-the-novice/chapters/GIT_BASICS.md

 Now that the code has successfully been backed up, go back to your browser, and refresh the page.
 You will see that your remote repository backup now has your two files in it.

 ![new github repo](./images/oVUMivLlIM.gif)

+### Viewing Your New Site

+Go to Chrome and enter in your site's URL, e.g. `https://stevebrownlee.github.io`.
+You should see a blank page, because there is no content in your `index.html`.

+### Building Your Personal Site

+Your instruction will provide you with some initial tickets that you will use to build the first version of your personal website.

 ## Additional Reading